Cayo Largo Del Sur

 Cayo Largo Del Sur © Dnllnd

 Cayo Del Sur is the second biggest island in Cuba's Canarreos Archipelago and it has many special beaches to choose from.
 Nudity is permitted on the island and some of the beaches are frequented by nudists.
-The island is said to have been used as a base by pirates but now it is a tourist haven; there are five all-inclusive resort hotels on the island.
-Nobody lives permanently on Cayo Largo Del Sur.
+The island is said to have been used as a base by pirates but now it is a tourist haven; there are a number of all-inclusive resort hotels on the island which has no permanent inhabitants unless you count hotel staff.